piersbow/Nautilus-File-Converter/README.md

 # Nautilus-File-Converter
 Nautilus File Converter is an extension for nautilus that adds file conversion options to a files context menu, it is written in Python
+It supports conversio of images, audio, videos and documents.